ralphcristofer/ralphcristofer/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MERN stack (MongoDB, Express.js, React.js, Node.js), Java Spring Boot and Hibernate, Oracle advanced PL/SQL and CRUD Operations, Software Engineering Systems Design
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...